-Confirmation of existing opinions is a long-recognized phenomenon [21].
-As Francis Bacon stated several centuries ago [2]:
+Confirming existing opinions.
+Confirmation of existing opinions is a long-recognized phenomenon (Nickerson, 1998).
+As Francis Bacon (1939) stated several centuries ago,

-"The human understanding when it has once adopted an opinion (either as being received opinion or as being agreeable to itself) draws all things else to support and agree with it.
-Although there be a greater number and weight of instances to be found on the other side, yet these it either neglects and despises, or else by some distinction sets aside and rejects"
+The human understanding when it has once adopted an opinion (either as being received opinion or as being agreeable to itself) draws all things else to support and agree with it.

+Although there be a greater number and weight of instances to be found on the other side, yet these it either neglects and despises, or else by some distinction sets aside and rejects. (p.
+36)

-This phenomenon can be explained by Festinger's dissonance theory: as soon as individuals adopt a position, they favor consistent over inconsistent information in order to avoid dissonance [11].
+This phenomenon (often referred to as confirmation bias) can be explained by Festinger's (1957) dissonance theory: As soon as individuals adopt a position, they favor consistent over inconsistent information to avoid dissonance.

-A great deal of empirical studies supports this idea (see [21] for a review).
-Many of these studies use a task invented by Wason [30], in which people are asked to find the rule that was used to generate specified triplets of numbers.
+A great deal of empirical studies supports this idea (see Nickerson, 1998, for a review).
+Many of these studies use a task invented by Wason (1960), in which people are asked to find the rule that was used to generate specified triplets of numbers.
 The experimenter presents a triplet, and the participant hypothesizes the rule that produced it.
-The participants then test the hypothesis by suggesting additional triplets and being told whether it is consistent with the rule to be discovered.
-Results show that people typically test hypothesized rules by producing only triplets that are consistent with them, indicating hypothesis-determined information seeking and interpretation.
+The participants then test the hypothesis, by suggesting additional triplets and being told whether it is consistent with the rule to be discovered.
+Results show that people typically test hypothesized rules by producing only triplets that are consistent with the hypotheses, indicating hypothesis-determined information seeking and interpretation.
 Confirmation of existing opinions also contributes to the phenomenon of belief persistence.
-Ross and his colleagues showed that once a belief or opinion has been formed, it can be very resistant to change, even after learning that the data on which the beliefs were originally based were fictitious [25].
+Ross, Lepper, and Hubbard (1975) showed that once a belief or opinion has been formed, it can be very resistant to change, even after learning that the data on which the beliefs or opinions were originally based were fictitious.

-Social conformity
+Social conformity.
 In contrast to confirmation theories, social influence experiments have shown that often people change their own opinion to match others' responses.
-The most famous experiment is Asch's [1] line-judgment conformity experiments.
-In the series of studies, participants were asked to choose which of a set of three disparate lines matched a standard either alone or after 1 to 16 confederates had first given a unanimous incorrect answer.
-Meta-analysis showed that on average 25% of the participants conformed to the incorrect consensus [4].
-Moreover, the conformity rate increases with the number of unanimous majority.
-More recently, Cosley and his colleagues [10] conducted a field experiment on a movie rating site.
+The most famous experiment examining this is Asch's (1956) line-judgment conformity experiments.
+In the series of studies, participants were asked to choose which of a set of three disparate lines matched a standard, either alone or after 1 to 16 confederates had first given a unanimous incorrect answer.
+Meta-analysis showed that, on average, 25% of the participants conformed to the incorrect consensus (Bond & Smith, 1996).
+Moreover, the conformity rate increased with the number of unanimous majority.
+More recent, Cosley, Lam, Albert, Konstan, and Riedl (2003) conducted a field experiment on a movie rating site.
 They found that by showing manipulated predictions, users tended to rate movies toward the shown prediction.
-Researchers have also found that social conformity leads to multiple macro-level phenomenons, such as group consensus [1], inequality and unpredictability in markets [26], unpredicted diffusion of soft technologies [3] and undermined group wisdom [18].
+Researchers have also found that social conformity leads to multiple macro-level phenomena, such as group consensus (Asch, 1956), inequality and unpredictability in markets (Salganik, Dodds, & Watts, 2006), unpredicted diffusion of soft technologies (Bendor, Huberman, & Wu, 2009), and undermined group wisdom (Lorenz, Rauhut, Schweitzer, & Helbing, 2011).

-Latané proposed a theory [16] to quantitatively predict how the impact of the social influence will increase as a function of the size of the influencing social source.
-The theory states that the relationship between the impact of the social influence (I) and the size of the influencing social source (N) follows a negative accelerating power function I = $sN^t$ , 0 < t < 1 [16].
-The theory has been empirically supported by a meta-analysis of conformity experiments using Asch's line-judgment task [4].
+Latané (1981) proposed a theory to quantitatively predict how the effect of social influence will increase as a function of the size of the influencing social source.
+The theory states that the relationship between the effect of the social influence (I) and the size of the influencing social source (N) follows a negative accelerating power function, $I = sN^t$, 0 < t < 1 (Latané, 1981).
+The theory has been empirically supported by a meta-analysis of conformity experiments using Asch's line-judgment task (Bond & Smith, 1996).